bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 ## Usage

 The application consists of 2 functions.
-The first function is triggered by the scheduled event.
-It then launches 3 separate functions, one for each service to ensure there are no timeout issues when trying to parse the price list files.
+The first function is triggered by the SNS notification that the price list has changed (or the summary daily notification).
+It then launches 6 concurrent executions of the second function, one for each service to ensure there are no timeout or memory issues when trying to parse the price list files.

 Deploy the application into any account specifying the frequency you want it to run.
 The function will setup the S3 bucket as well where the results will be stored.
 For each SKU, i.e. a unique reservable item type (a combination of instance type, platform, region, and tenancy), there will be line items for all of the reserved instance purchase options for that unique item type.
 For example, you'll have a row for 1 year all upfront standard and a row for 3 year no upfront convertible, etc.

 Here's some example data from a simple Athena query: